 If you are interested in arriving early or extending your trip, there are plenty of add-ons that you can easily include.
 Once registered, please send us a note that you would like to discuss options and we will help you craft the ideal itinerary.

-Please plan on arriving in Delhi no later than 4pm on November 5 and departing Delhi no earlier than 4pm on November 22.
+Please plan on arriving at the Delhi International Airport no later than 2pm on November 5 and departing Delhi no earlier than 9pm on November 22.

 Sacred Path highly recommends purchasing travel insurance that includes emergency medical coverage as well as evacuation and repatriation services.